agiledigital-labs/print-provision-greengrass/README.md

 ### For Production

+1. Run `npm ci` in `artifacts/io.datapos.ReceiptPrinterMQTTInterface` and in `artifacts/io.datapos.ReceiptPrinterHTTPInterface`.
 1. Edit `deployment.yaml`:
    1. Change the `targetArn` field to the ARN of your AWS IoT Thing Group.
 You can find it at
       <https://console.aws.amazon.com/iot/home#/thingGroupHub>.